Contrastive Deep Learning Reveals Age Biomarkers in Histopathological Skin Biopsies: Methods

-Each skin biopsy, or WSI has been linked to a participant with a unique personal identification number in the Danish Registries.
-Using this ID, we linked each biopsy to the date of biopsy, observed age at the time of biopsy, and sex of the participant.
-Additionally, we also linked death (whether died, or alive, as of 31 December 2020), date of death for participants who had died, and the time from biopsy to end of follow-up (whether death or reaching the mentioned date alive).
-We also linked if the participant at the time of biopsy had common age-related diseases like heart disease, Chronic Obstructive Pulmonary Disease (COPD), cancer (excluding skin cancer), osteoporosis, osteoarthritis, back pain, joint disease and hypertension.
-The International Classification of Diseases, Tenth Revision (ICD-10) codes selected are given by table \ref{tab:ICD10}.
+Each skin biopsy whole-slide image was linked to an individual participant through the unique Danish personal identification number available within the national registries.
+Through registry linkage, we obtained demographic information including chronological age at biopsy, sex, date of biopsy, and vital status at end of follow-up (31 December 2020).
+For deceased participants, date of death and time from biopsy to death were additionally obtained.
+Information on prevalent age-related diseases recorded prior to or at the time of biopsy was extracted from the Danish national health registries.
+Evaluated disease groups included cardiovascular disease, chronic obstructive pulmonary disease (COPD), cancer (excluding skin cancer), hypertension, osteoporosis, osteoarthritis, and joint disease.
+Disease definitions based on ICD-10 codes are provided in Supplementary Table S3.

-Some skin diseases like atopic dermatitis, psoriasis, acne, and rosacea were also considered, to evaluate if the model was also able to extract information related to these diseases.
-The ICD-10 codes for these diseases are also present in table \ref{tab:ICD10}.

-However, because of the low power of these disease occurrences in the dataset ($< 100$ in total for all skin diseases combined), these codes were not ultimately used in predictive models analysis.
-However, a bigger study with a well-represented sample of these diseases could also involve these diseases along with age biomarkers as a prediction metric.

-Now, this information was linked to the visual feature set extracted from each patch using the CDL.
-For each WSI, a KMeans clustering algorithm was used to cluster patch-data into similar groups.
-Using the elbow method, 3 clusters were created and each patch from a WSI belonging to the same cluster was aggregated.
-After this, the biopsy images were ready for the prediction tasks.